An Introduction to Your Sleep Score

 Naturally, some nights you'll sleep less and that’s perfectly okay.
 One, or a few nights of poor sleep won't ruin your Sleep Score forever.
 Anywhere between 70-84 is still considered good; however, scoring below 70 is a sign from your body to place more emphasis on getting the quality rest you need.

-How to Act on Your Sleep Score
+How to Improve Your Sleep Score

 For more information on your Sleep Score, please visit The Pulse.